"""

 return value

-[docs] def parse_unit_name(
+[docs]

-self, unit_name: str, case_sensitive: Optional[bool] = None
+self, unit_name: str, case_sensitive: bool | None = None

-) -> Tuple[Tuple[str, str, str], ...]:
+) -> tuple[tuple[str, str, str], ...]:

 """Parse a unit to identify prefix, unit name and suffix